Is instability near a black hole key for "thermalization'' of its horizon?: Time evolution of a state and ``thermalization''

 (a) {\underline{Plane wave:}} The initial wave function is forward propagating plane wave $\Psi(x,0) \sim e^{ik_0x}$ with the momentum is defined as $p_0 = \hbar k_0$.
 Later time this will evolve according to (\ref{8}):

 We shall now investigate whether the later time wave function (\ref{17}) is thermal in nature.
-This can be shown by calculating the power spectrum of the wave, which is determined by taking the Fourier transform of it in frequency space \cite{Paddy1}.
-This is given by
+This can be shown by calculating the power spectrum of the wave, which is determined by taking the Fourier transform of the following form \cite{Paddy1} (a justification, following \cite{Singh:2013dia,Paddybook} is being presented in Appendix \ref{App1}):